REPORTER REELS

 Luke grew up in Chenoa, Ill., and is a 2009 graduate of the University of Illinois at Urbana-Champaign, where he earned a degree in broadcast journalism.

 From 2009 to 2018, Luke was a TV and radio host in Seoul, South Korea, primarily for the Korean Broadcasting System (KBS).
-Beginning in 2013, Luke was the main anchor for News Today on KBS World TV for five years.
+Beginning in 2013, Luke was the main anchor of News Today on KBS World TV for five years.
+He is an active member of the Asian American Journalists Association.